 In my blended family, I had three older sons and a young son at the age of 8.
 The information for my younger son to process created more fear than for the older two.
 My husband and I handled the information with honesty about the diagnosis, prognosis, and complete explanation of the treatment options I had selected.
 We also shared the lifestyle restrictions that would ultimately affect our family during the treatment and recovery phase and encouraged them to be a part of the recovery process.

 What coping strategies helped you the most throughout your treatment?

 One of the lessons learned in my spiritual life was the following quote: “ You are only willing to give what you are willing to receive”.
 This concept became a reality during this time of healing.
 I was able to create a web of support that helped me and my family work through the difficult times when I needed to concentrate on my treatment and recovery.
 In addition, I was able to work with my employers and my Physicians to take the time I needed to focus on recovery instead of work.
 I also had my Mother and Sister to care for me on my own and my family needs to assist in facilitating my care.
 Finally, I put my meditation practice into the forefront of my life along with the ability to find joy in my everyday existence with myself and my family/friends.

 What advice would you like to give to Women about breast cancer?

 Please, please do not let the fear of diagnosis hold you back from taking action!
 Early diagnosis, as in my case twice, was the key!
-Nothing replaces the screening tests and self exam.
+Nothing replaces screening tests and self-exams.
 If you sense a problem, please take action!
 Breast cancer does not have to be terminal and treatment can allow you to continue to live a full and wonderful life.